Chahdilm/Freeze3/README.md

 This is a portal for phenotipic similarity analysis, it will be deploy for clinicians and guide to diagnostics hypothesis.

 Data are generated with python, visualization is done with JS with cytoscape JS.
-The data file formats are: tsv, json, xlsx, txt and so on.

 ## SolveRD projet